Introduction To The Hudson River Programs Of State And Federal Agencies

 Much of DEC's work on the estuary is coordinated by the Hudson River Estuary Program.
 The Estuary Program is built on partnerships with many other federal, state, and local programs.
 The Program works to conserve and restore the Hudson's extraordinary natural heritage, scenery, and mystique.
 This is done through projects founded in science and carried out in ways that support the Valley's citizens.
 Specific means of achieving these objectives are detailed in the goals and targets of the Estuary Program's Action Agenda.

 This program is responsible for managing tidal wetlands on the Hudson south of the Tappan Zee Bridge.
 The extent to which sea water pushes into the Hudson Estuary varies with tidal currents and with changes in the volume of freshwater runoff (see The Hudson: A River that Flows Two Ways).
 Writing laws to take account of these shifts is difficult, so the DEC has made the Tappan Zee Bridge the dividing line in applying regulations governing marine versus freshwater habitats.
-The Marine Habitat Protection section of the DEC's Bureau of Marine Resources administers those rules south of the bridge, which spans the Hudson between Nyack and Tarrytown.
+The Marine Habitat Protection section of the DEC's Division of Marine Resources administers those rules south of the bridge, which spans the Hudson between Nyack and Tarrytown.

 Contact the staff of this program to view aerial photography and maps of all the Hudson's tidal wetlands.
 The section's website offers information on the ecological and economic values of tidal wetlands.